Interop-Bridges/Windows-Azure-File-System-Durability-Plugin/Readme.txt

 Requirement
 ===========
-You need to use Windows Azure SDK 1.4 Refresh available in the Web Platform Installer.
-Please make sure that you have installed version number 1.4.20407.2049.
+You need to install Windows Azure SDK 1.5.

 How to Install this plugin?
 ===========================